carozo/slimy/README.md

 Then get [Expo Go](https://expo.dev/go) on your phone and scan the QR code that appears on the terminal.
 You can also run the app on a simulator.

-Go ahead into the "Get Started" screen, and jump into `src/components/Slimy.tsx` to complete the challenges.
+Go into the "My Slimy" screen, and jump into `src/components/Slimy.tsx` to complete the challenges.

 # Challenges